Welcome to today's edition of the Rush 24-7 podcast.

 Now, the next story in the stack here from the Washington Post today, Democrats fear a wider black caucus Pelosi rift.

-Folks, I'm not gonna read this whole story to you.
+Folks, I'm not going to read this whole story to you, but the double standard.

-I mean, it's hard, it's hard not to have to go outside and take a long walk after reading some BS like this in the Washington Post today.
+I mean, it's hard not to have to go outside, take a long walk after reading some BS like this in the Washington Post today.

-The double standard of uh Democrat versus Republican is so blatant and disgusting.
+The double standard of Democrat versus Republican is so blatant and disgusting.

-Uh, one of the lines in here, uh this is Representative Chris Van Holland, a Maryland chairman of the uh congressional campaign committee.
+One of the lines in here, this is Representative Chris Van Hollen, a Maryland chairman of the Congressional Campaign Committee.

-And they of course they mentioned delay in this story, how delay was invited, you know, this had to quit and so forth.
+And, of course, they mention delay in this story, how delay was indicted, you know, delay had to quit and so forth.

-Serious rupture with the black caucus would divide Democrats at a time when unity is needed to confront Republicans in the war in Iraq as they face off with President Bush on domestic spending.
+A serious rupture with the black caucus would divide Democrats at a time when unity is needed to confront Republicans on the war in Iraq as they face off with President Bush on domestic spending.

 Maxine Waters said she would not discuss the case of Congressman William Jefferson, Democrat Louisiana.